xigxog/kubefox/docs/quickstart.md

     info    To get things started quickly 🦊 Fox can create a 'hello-world' KubeFox app which info    includes two components and example environments for testing.
     Would you like to initialize the 'hello-world' KubeFox app? [y/N] y Enter URL for remote Git repo (optional):

     info    KubeFox app initialization complete!
     ```

 You should see some newly created directories and files.
 The `hello-world` app
 includes two components and example environments.
-You might also notice Fox
+You might have noticed Fox
 initialized a new Git repo for you.
 Take a look around!

 When you're ready it's time to create some environments.
 Two example